What are the differences between an EFL (English as a Foreign Language) and CLIL…

 Let's see.
 What do we need to make a bird nest?
 We have some salt dough.
 What else do we need?
 Where can we find (twigs)?
 Let's collect some.
 How can we make a bird nest?
 So, we form the nest out of salt dough, first.
 Then we add the twigs, the moss, the dried grass, and leaves.
 How many eggs will you put in the nest?
 Let's sing the Two Little Dicky Birds song.

 We can do birdwatching almost anywhere.
 While playing in the garden, going to the shop, or walking, we can stop for a few minutes to observe these feathery creatures.
-We made Adele's binoculars from cardboard tubes.
-Since she is eager to use her binoculars, she doesn't need too much encouragement to spot the birds.
+We made binoculars from cardboard tubes.
+Since my child is eager to use her binoculars, she doesn't need too much encouragement to spot the birds.

 Look, there's a bird!
 Where are your binoculars?
 What is it?
 Is it big?
 What colour is it?
 What colour is the beak?
 Ssshhh!
 Speak quietly, birds have very good hearing.
 Try not to get too close to the birds and move slowly.
 They can get scared away easily.